-- " Complete a Job Safety Analysis (JSA) - " Reclaim and recharge a refrigeration and/or airconditioning system - " Fabricate copper piping - " Investigate and diagnose faults in electrical and motorised equipment - " Test and record readings - " Perform a disconnect/reconnect of electrical equipment using safe working procedures in a logical manner and test the disconnected equipment before reconnection.
-Please refer to Appendix C 'Safe isolation procedure for tagout/lockout' for detailed information about the steps you should follow during this task.
+Perform a disconnect/reconnect of electrical equipment using safe working procedures in a logical manner and test the disconnected equipment before reconnection.
+Refer to Appendix C 'Safe isolation procedure for tagout/lockout' for detailed information about the steps you should follow during this task.